Setting up a company in Ireland can be attractive to new Startups or existing business owners who want to move their business to a different country.

-If you’re a resident in one of the above countries, you don’t need to read on.
-You can go ahead and read more about company formation in Ireland.
+If you’re a resident of one of the above countries, you don’t need to read on.
+You can go ahead and read more about company registration in Ireland.

 Be aware that Switzerland is not part of the EU or EEA.
-Therefore if you’re living there, or in any country not listed above, let’s find out the extra steps for non-EEA resident company director, and, therefore, may need to purchase a non-EEA resident bond.
+Therefore if you’re living there, or in any country not listed above, you may be considered a non-EEA resident company director, and, therefore, may need to purchase a non-EEA resident bond.

-“Resident”, “nationality”, “domicile”, “citizen”… what is the difference and how does it affect registering a company in the state?
+“Resident”, “nationality”, “domicile”, and “citizen”… what is the difference, and how does it affect registering a company in the state?

-To set up a company in Ireland, you need to consider where you are actually living/resident.
-In other words, if you consider your home to be outside of the EEA, then you are considered a non-EEA resident.
+To set up a company in Ireland, you must consider where you live/resident.
+In other words, if you consider your home outside of the EEA, you are considered a non-EEA resident.

 Being “resident” somewhere refers to where a person lives permanently or on a long-term basis.